Setting Up Your Classroom: 9 Practical Things You May Not Have Thought Of

 (Click here to get an editable version of the form I used.)

 - Decor.
 If you enjoy decorating your room to the nines and you have time, then go for it.
 But if you’re getting overwhelmed (or it’s just not in your wheelhouse), all you need to do is create a warm learning environment for your students.
 The easiest way is to simply put up motivational or instructional posters (like these) throughout your room.
+To get you started, here’s a motivational poster you can download for free, print, and display in your room:

 - To-do lists.
 No, not for you – for your students.
 Post lists such as what they should do at the start of class and what they should do if they finish an assignment early.